anshumitasahu/Kobayashi--OS/README.md

   <img src="public/edited-img.png" alt="Kobayashi OS Desktop" width="100%">
 </p>

-A lightweight, light-themed, anime-inspired Web Operating System.

-Welcome to **Kobayashi OS**—a minimalist Web OS designed to bring a warm, desktop-like experience directly to your browser.
-Built with a bright, clean visual language inspired by modern anime aesthetics, it blends functionality with charm to create a smooth, distraction-free desktop experience.
+A browser based desktop enviroment built wiith React, Typescript, Javascript, Bun, Tailwind CSS, and Zustand.

+Kobayashi OS is project on web OS misson, this Web Operating System is inspired by the desktop enviroments and Anime based theme.
+It focuses on window manager, desktop customization, and ofcourse recreating the feel of using a real web os in browser.

 > **Version 1.0 is Live!**
->
 > Kobayashi OS v1.0 introduces a core suite of essential applications, including Notes, Calculator, and Settings.
+Settings includes brightness control, wallpaper customization and icon style customization.
 Development is ongoing, with additional apps and features planned for future releases.

 ## Features

-- **Light & Airy Aesthetic** — Soft pastel colors, high-contrast readability, and a clean anime-inspired design.
-- **Desktop Experience** — Multi-window interface with intuitive app management.
+- **Window Manager** — Draggable windows with proper layering and multiple app instances.
-- **Customizable Themes** — Personalize your desktop with different wallpapers and icons.
+- **Desktop Customization** — Change wallpapers, desktop icons, and screen brightness.
-- **Built-in Apps** — Includes Notes, Calculator, Settings, and more.
+- **Built-in Applications** — Notes, Calculator, Settings, To-Dos and Browser.
+- **Persistent State** — Settings and application data are stored using Local Storage.
+- **Modern Architecture** — Global state management powered by Zustand.

 > **Note**
->
-> This is Version 1.0.
-More applications and features are currently in development.
+> Some applications currently display placeholder alerts while they are being developed.
+Additional functionality will be added in future releases.

 ## Built With